Skip to main content

 How much does it cost?

-As a sponsoring employer, you may choose to take on the full cost of tuition and expenses or some percentage.
-Many employers see the cost as a worthwhile investment and fund the entire tuition; others share the cost with the employee or provide attractive financing options.
+As a sponsoring employer, you may choose to cover the full tuition and expenses or some percentage.
+Many employers view this as a valuable investment and fully fund their employees; others share costs or offer attractive financing options.

 Can sponsoring companies receive preferential pricing?